Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: When cooperative strategy wins?

-Negative $D$ may occur when $C+B>S$, which means that changes in mortalities caused by altruistic action overlap and in effect they invert the inequality between mortalities of Donor and Receiver (this is depicted on Fig. 2).
+A negative value of $D$ may occur when $C+B>S$, which means that changes in the values of the mortalities caused by altruistic action overlap and in effect inverts the inequality between the values of the mortalities of donor and receiver (this is depicted in Figure 7).
+Then, parameter $D$ can be termed the \textbf{cooperator's sacrifice cost} since it acts negatively.